Apple, Google to harness phones for virus infection tracking

 The technology works by harnessing short-range Bluetooth signals.
 Using the Apple-Google technology, contact-tracing apps would gather a record of other phones with which they came into close proximity.
 Such data can be used to alert others who might have been infected by known carriers of the novel coronavirus, although only in cases where the phones' owners have installed the apps and agreed to share data with public-health authorities.

 Software developers have already created such apps in countries including Singapore and China to try to contain the pandemic.
-In Europe, the Czech Republic says it will release such an app this month.
+In Europe, the Czech Republic says it will release such an app after Easter.
 Britain, Germany and Italy are also developing their own tracing tools.

 Pam Dixon, executive director of the World Privacy Forum, said she’ll be looking closely at the companies' privacy assurances and for evidence that any health data they collect will be deleted once the emergency is over.